lionkmp/ai64_extractor/README.txt

 EXE: not copied
 DEL: not copied (D64 extraction dirt)
 ZIP: uncompressed and re-processed
-D64: extraced if 1 file only (and valid BAM if d64list available.
+D64: extraced if 1 file only and BAM is valid.
 Hi-score
      files - if identified - are ignored if there is only 1 more file.
-Some BAM validation messages in names/headers are taken into consideration.)
+Some BAM validation messages in names/headers are taken into consideration.
 T64: extraced to files (if there is a single file named "FILE" is inside,
      the name of the original t64 is used when saving it to prg.)
 P00: extracted to normal files